 Enhanced Oil Recovery Techniques have been used to successfully extract crude oil from oil fields.
 According to the Energy Department's Office of Fossil Energy, EOR techniques have allowed "30 to 60 percent, or more, of the reservoir's original oil in place."

-"Mechanical Degradation Onset of Polyethylene Oxide Used as a Hydrosoluble Model Polymer for Enhanced Oil Recovery" (Oil & Gas Science and Technology Journal, 2012), focuses on water soluble polymers for polymer flooding and the challenges of mechanical degradation.
+A paper written by Dupas, Henaut, Argillier, and Aubry of the French Institute of Petroleum ,"Mechanical Degradation Onset of Polyethylene Oxide Used as a Hydrosoluble Model Polymer for Enhanced Oil Recovery" (Oil & Gas Science and Technology Journal, 2012), focuses on water soluble polymers for polymer flooding and the challenges of mechanical degradation.
 Using RheoSense's extensional viscometer, e-VROC, the authors were able to conduct a study on the effects of mechanical degradation at various extensional and shear viscosity.

-To read more regarding the publication, you can view the published abstract here
+To read more regarding the publication, you can view the published abstract here.

 Mechanical Degradation Onset of Polyethylene Oxide Used as a Hydrosoluble Model Polymer for Enhanced Oil Recovery